djangofullstack/voxmovieapi/README.md

 <p>
 VoxMovie is your ultimate movie discovery app, connecting you to a vast library of films from around the world.
 With VoxMovie app, you'll never run out of great movies to watch!
-In this project.
-In this project we fetch movie data from an API, we use a movie APIs that provide comprehensive movie-related information.
+In this project we use a movie APIs that provide comprehensive movie-related information.
  We use the api endpoints to fetch movie data. 🎬🍿

 </p>
 <img src="home.png" alt="Home Banner" width="50%"/>